Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

 \subsubsection{More Analysis on the Effect of Transfer Learning}

-In Fig. \ref{fig9}(a), we provide the MER results on the CASME II and SAMM datasets without and with transfer learning (TL).
-The two sets of histograms indicate that the introduction of transfer learning effectively improves the MER performance by 1.86\% for the UAR of the 5-class MER task on CASME II and 8.89\% for the 3-class MER task on SAMM.
-This is due to the fact that macro-expressions have similar AUs to MEs in expressing emotions.
-Therefore, we employ transfer learning in all comparative experiments on ME datasets.
+In Fig. \ref{fig9}(a), we provide the MER results obtained by training our model on the CASME II and SAMM datasets without and with transfer learning (TL) from the macro-expression dataset CK+.
+For the CASME II dataset, the introduction of transfer learning improved the UAR of the 5-class MER task by 1.86\%.
+For the SAMM dataset, transfer learning enhanced the UAR of the 3-class MER task by 8.89\%.
+This improvement is attributed to the fact that macro-expressions and micro-expressions share similar AUs in conveying emotions.
+Consequently, we employ transfer learning in all comparative experiments on ME datasets.